1. Answers

 Summary

-In this guide, we deployed a multi-container application using Portainer on a Kubernetes cluster with Pulumi.
-We created a Kubernetes namespace, a Deployment for Portainer, a PersistentVolumeClaim for storage, and a Service to expose Portainer.
-The portainerUrl export provides the URL to access the Portainer UI.
+In this guide, you learned how to deploy a multi-container application using Portainer on a Kubernetes cluster with Pulumi.
+We covered creating a Kubernetes namespace, deploying Portainer with a Deployment resource, setting up a PersistentVolumeClaim for data storage, and exposing Portainer with a Service.
+The portainerUrl export provides a direct link to the Portainer UI, allowing you to manage your applications efficiently.

 Deploy this code